ericli421/ericli421/university-notes/mcgill/comp202.md

 This course has two sister courses: [COMP 204 - Computer Programming for Life Sciences](https://coursecatalogue.mcgill.ca/courses/comp-204/), and  [COMP 208 - Computer Programming for Physical Sciences and Engineering](https://coursecatalogue.mcgill.ca/courses/comp-208/).
 All these courses cover more or less the same content, but the two mentioned above are tailored towards Life Science students and Engineering Students respectively.
 This course targets a more general audience.

-This course uses the [Python programming language](https://www.python.org/), a high level general purpose programming language.
+This course uses the [Python programming language](https://www.python.org/), a high level general purpose multi-paradigm programming language.
 However, the concepts gone over this course are applicable to all programming languages (Java, C, etc.)

 Note that this course is skippable with sufficient programming knowledge.